stuartellis/sve-personal-website/content/articles/mise-en-place.md

 ## Using mise with Continuous Integration (CI)

 You can use mise with [any continuous integration system](https://mise.jdx.dev/continuous-integration.html).
 The next sections provide suggestions to consider when you set up mise and CI systems.

+> Always use lock files with CI.
+Use the [strict lockfile mode](https://mise.jdx.dev/dev-tools/mise-lock.html#strict-lockfile-mode) to ensure that builds are reproducible.

 ### Using Separate Configuration Files or mise Environments with CI